balsimpson/alexa-radio/README.md

+### This code lets you publish the skill to Alexa.
+An added dependency is an NPM package called `alexa-verifier`

 # Create an Alexa Radio Skill in 5 Minutes

 Create your own Alexa Radio Skill with your favourite streaming stations.
 Once deployed, you can say `Alexa, open radio` and Alexa will start streaming your custom streaming station.